Volkswagen Polo review - Interior, design and technology

-S, SE, Match, Beats and SEL cars all make use of the same standard bodykit, although the S only comes equipped with 14-inch steel wheels.
+S, SE, Match, Beats, United and SEL cars all make use of the same standard bodykit, although the S only comes equipped with 14-inch steel wheels.
 The Beats version gets distinctive badging, a decal stripe running from front to rear, plus unique 16-inch alloy wheels.
 R-Line cars get a sporty bodykit inspired by the Polo GTI.
 SE cars and up can be specified with a glass panoramic sunroof for around £900.

 While the business-as-usual shape means that the VW Polo isn’t quite as eye-catching as some rivals, you can’t fault the level of the fit and finish.
 Tight shut lines are a sign of its quality, plus the classless looks mean it will appeal to a broad cross-section of customers.
 An enormous paint colour palette and roster of optional alloy wheels means that you’ll be able to make the Polo your own.